All Work

 What we built

-Deepfield is a nine-stage assessment pipeline.
-You feed it a strategic question and it moves through nine modular packages, each with a defined input and output contract:
+Deepfield is an eleven-stage assessment pipeline.
+You feed it a strategic question.
+The system moves it through eleven modular stages, each with a defined input and output.

-7. Decision runs a ten-stage course-of-action pipeline.
-Synthesis, effect chains, resource estimation, seven-dimensional risk analysis, Pareto scoring, Roger Martin's WWHTBT framing, real options, reversibility, resilience, decision briefs.
+8. Decision.
+A course-of-action pipeline runs synthesis, effect chains, resource estimation, multi-dimensional risk analysis, Pareto scoring, Roger Martin's "what would have to be true" framing, real options, Taleb-style resilience classification, reversibility, and decision briefs.

 Pick any recommendation Deepfield produces.
 You can trace it backward.

 The recommendation came from a ranked course of action.
-That course came from a decision pipeline that scored it across six dimensions and seven risk categories.
-Those scores came from a reasoning tree whose rollouts used evidence from a knowledge graph.
-Each node in that graph came from extracted entities with a confidence score.
+That course came from a decision pipeline that scored it across multiple dimensions and risk categories.
+Those scores came from a reasoner that ranked competing hypotheses against a Heuer-style evidence matrix where contradicting evidence dominates.
+The hypotheses were grounded in a knowledge graph.
+Each graph node came from extracted entities with a confidence score.
 Each entity came from specific source passages the extraction agents evaluated.
 Each source was retrieved by a research iteration that ran a specific query because a prior iteration flagged a coverage gap.
+After the wargame, every score in that chain was revised by a reconciliation pass that closed the loop.

-That chain is carried as W3C PROV-compliant lineage through every stage.
-It's not a nice-to-have we add when someone asks to see the work.
-It's how the system is built.
-Every module returns a Result<T,E>.
-If something fails, it fails explicitly.
-We don't let the pipeline fall back to templates or cached defaults to hide a broken call.
+That chain is carried as auditable provenance through every stage.
+Provenance is how the system is built.
+It exists whether or not anyone asks to see it.
+If a stage fails, it fails out loud.
+The pipeline doesn't fall back to templates or cached defaults to hide a broken call.

 What it replaced

 The default alternative is a consultancy engagement that delivers a PDF.
-Deepfield is not a PDF.
-It's the infrastructure that produces a fresh assessment when your inputs change, runs the same analysis repeatedly without re-paying for the analyst's learning curve, and lets you interrogate any conclusion down to the specific document that supports it.
+Deepfield is the infrastructure underneath that engagement, kept running.
+The same analysis runs again when your inputs change, without re-paying for the analyst's learning curve.
+Any conclusion can be interrogated down to the document that supports it.

 What a similar engagement looks like

 It's a fit when you have a recurring assessment need, your own sources, and a requirement that every conclusion be traceable back to the evidence that produced it.
 If your decision is one-shot and never repeats, Deepfield is too much infrastructure.
-If it's ongoing and the stakes are high, a platform you run yourself costs less over the first year than two consulting engagements and produces work you can actually defend.
+If it's ongoing and the stakes are high, a platform you run yourself costs less over the first year than two consulting engagements, and the knowledge graph it builds gets sharper every quarter.

 For internal champions